 The California Acceleration Project (CAP) was founded in 2010 by two community college teachers who wanted to do something about the poor outcomes of students placed into remediation.
-CAP is a faculty-led professional development network that supports the state’s 114 community colleges to implement reforms that substantially increase student completion of transferable, college-level English and math requirements, a critical milestone on the path to degrees and transfer.
-These include using high school grades in placement, replacing traditional remedial courses with corequisite models, tailoring math remediation to students' program of study, and teaching with high-challenge, high-support pedagogy in English, math, and ESL.
+CAP is a faculty-led professional development network that supports the state’s 116 community colleges to implement reforms that substantially increase student completion of transferable, college-level English and math requirements, a critical milestone on the path to degrees and transfer.
+These include using high school grades in placement; replacing traditional remedial courses with corequisite models; tailoring math remediation to students’ program of study; and teaching with high-challenge, high-support pedagogy in English, math, and ESL.
 CAP is funded through grants from the James Irvine Foundation, the College Futures Foundation, and the Bill and Melinda Gates Foundation.
 The Foundation for California Community Colleges is CAP’s fiscal sponsor.

 CAP Co-Founder Katie Hern is an English Instructor at Skyline College and has done extensive research into her own classroom and accelerated/corequisite models of remediation.
-Along with CAP Co-Founder Myra Snell, Hern was named one of the "16 Most Innovative People in Higher Education" by the Washington Monthly.
-She speaks nationally on remediation reform and integrated reading and writing.
-Her publications focus on the need to rethink placement, design principles for teaching accelerated English and math, the acceleration movement, pedagogy for integrated reading and writing, and the equity imperative of transforming remediation.
+Along with CAP Co-Founder Myra Snell, Hern was named one of the “16 Most Innovative People in Higher Education” by the Washington Monthly.
 Hern began teaching English composition at Bowling Green State University in 1991.
-Her past roles include serving as an English Instructor at Chabot College, Co-Director of California's Faculty Inquiry Network, and Dean of Academic Affairs for John F. Kennedy University.
+Her past roles include serving as an English Instructor at Chabot College, Co-Director of California’s Faculty Inquiry Network, and Dean of Academic Affairs for John F. Kennedy University.
 She holds a doctorate in Educational Leadership from Mills College.